MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-add-media-attachments.md

 ]
 ```

-Note that the input field is labeled "text" so our adaptive card will attach comment text data as Value.[text.]
+Note that the ID of the text input field is set to `"text"`.
+When the user selects **OK**, the message the Adaptive Card generates will have a _value_ property that has a property named `"text"` which contains the information the user entered in the text input field of the card.

 ### [C#](#tab/csharp)

-Our validator uses Newtonsoft.json to first convert this to a JObject,
+Our validator uses **Newtonsoft.json** to first convert this to a `JObject`,
 and then create a trimmed text string for comparison.
 So add:

 ```csharp